 Further, the benefit of establishing a factual record through initial discovery will likely outweigh any costs associated with providing an initial defense because extrinsic evidence will effectively expound on the plaintiff's allegations in the complaint.
 It has become common practice for plaintiff attorneys to frame intentional acts (for which coverage would likely be excluded) as “occurrences” or “accidents” (which would likely be covered) in thinly veiled attempts to keep the insurer in the suit.
 Developing facts through discovery can allow the court to supplement the allegations in the pleadings with fact testimony from depositions and affidavit to flesh out the nature of the claim without requiring the court to engage in a thorough factual examination on the merits of the claim.

 Therefore, even in cases that seem like a slam-dunk to exclude coverage at the outset of litigation, an insurer should be cognizant of the procedural advantages that can be achieved by providing an initial defense with a reservation of rights.
-If you would like more information, please contact us at (608) 662-1180.
+If you have further questions, please contact John Healy at [email protected] or 608-662-1159.

 The four corners rule establishes that “[W]hen a complaint alleges facts that, if proven, would constitute a covered claim, the insurer must appoint defense counsel for its insured without looking beyond the complaint's four corners.”
 Olson v.
 Farrar, 2012 WI 3, ¶ 31, 338 Wis.
 2d 215, 809 N.W.2d 1 (citing Estate of Sustache v.
 Am.
 Family Mut.
 Ins.
 Co., 2008 WI 87, ¶ 27, Wis.
 2d 548, 751 N.W.
 2d 845).